Botanical Ingredient

 Did You Know

-During World War I, British army surgeons used diluted garlic juice as an antiseptic for wounds when conventional antiseptics ran short.
-It was so effective that the government issued a general call for garlic donations from the public.
+During World War I, British army surgeons used diluted garlic juice in field preparations when conventional supplies ran short.
+It was so valued that the government issued a general call for garlic donations from the public.

 Our Sourcing